corticalstack/corticalstack.github.io/_posts/2020-04-13-inspyred-python-package.md

 title: Inspyred
 subtitle: Python Package For Bio-Inspired Computation
 cover-img: /assets/img/forest_path.jpg
-tags: [optimization, metaheuristics, algorithm]
+tags: [optimization, metaheuristics, hyper-heuristics, algorithm]
 ---
-In developing the [Heuristic Optimisation Platform][hopgit] (paper [here][hoppaper]), I hand-coded various metaheuristics (algorithms) including Particle Swarm Optimisation and Genetic Evolution.
+In developing the [Heuristic Optimisation Platform][hopgit] (HOP, paper [here][hoppaper]), I hand-coded various metaheuristics
+(algorithms) including *Particle Swarm Optimisation* and *Genetic Evolution*.
 These can get quite involved, but of course a lot can be learned from such deep dive.
 HOP also has a hyper-heuristic feature, which can be thought of as a metaheuristic to select other algorithms from a low-level metaheuristic pool.
 I wanted a way of rapidly expanding the catalogue of metaheuristics available to the hyperfeature, and the [Inspyred][inspyred] python package gives me just that capability.